bufvc/bufvc-pdf-viewer/README.md

 PDFs will be converted  to images and displayed in your browser with full functionality, zoom-in, zoom-out, full-screen, pdf download and (pan) hold and drag.

+This system includes XPDF from Foo Labs <http://www.foolabs.com/xpdf/>.

+This system is released under the GPL version 2.

+Gviewer and the PHP code is copyright (C) 2014 British University Film and Video Council, http://bufvc.ac.uk.
+You can contact us by email here: pdf-viewer@bufvc.ac.uk

 = How to build gviewer
 The instructions below assume an Ubunbtu or Debian variant of Linux, but this has also been built on MacOS and Centos.